-Inal Law Office has been carrying out long-term and trustworthy relations with its clients, and is also providing services to its clients while investing out of Turkey with the assistance of its wide international network and its market knowledge.
+Inal Law Office has been carrying out long-term and trustworthy relations with its clients, and is also providing services to its clients while investing out of Turkey with the assistance of its worldwide network and its market knowledge.

-The firm is known for its fast, friendly service and as a bridge between Turkish and international law, finance and business.
+The firm is known for its fast, friendly and punctual service and functions as a bridge between Turkish and international laws.

 Areas of practice

-Corporate, commercial and M&A: includes M&A, joint ventures, corporate governance, share purchase/sale, asset purchase/sale, competition and antitrust, privatisation and incorporation.
+Corporate, commercial and M&A: Our firm advises M&A, joint ventures, corporate governance, share purchase/sale, asset purchase/sale, competition and antitrust, privatisation and incorporation.

-Banking and finance: includes project finance, export finance, Islamic finance, syndications, restructuring and capital markets.
+Banking and finance: project finance, export finance, ship finance, Islamic finance, syndications, restructuring and capital markets.

-Litigation and arbitration: includes commercial litigation, maritime litigation, contractual disputes, enforcement of foreign court decisions and arbitral awards, insurance litigation and commercial arbitration and mediation.
+Litigation, dispute resolution and arbitration: commercial litigation, maritime litigation, contractual disputes, enforcement of foreign court decisions and arbitral awards, insurance litigation and commercial arbitration and mediation.

-Shipping, ship finance, transportation and aviation: includes shipping finance, shipbuilding contracts, recycling and demolition, defence industry and civil aviation.
+Shipping, ports and transportation: shipbuilding contracts, recycling and demolition, defence industry and civil aviation.

-Energy and renewable energy: includes wind turbine supply, installation, maintenance and service contracts and energy finance.
+Energy and renewable energy: wind turbine supply, installation, maintenance and service contracts and energy finance.

-Employment and labour: includes employment contracts, employment policies, workplace regulations, collective bargaining and dismissal.
+Employment and labour: employment contracts, employment policies, workplace regulations, collective bargaining and dismissal.